kaanakdeniz/weblearning/README.md

   > See the [Request Exercise](https://github.com/kaanakdeniz/100DaysOfCode/tree/master/Day3%20-%20Working%20with%20APIs/First%20Exercise) , [JSON Placeholder API](https://github.com/kaanakdeniz/100DaysOfCode/tree/master/Day3%20-%20Working%20with%20APIs/JSON%20Placeholder%20API) and [Movie Search App](https://github.com/kaanakdeniz/100DaysOfCode/tree/master/Day3%20-%20Working%20with%20APIs/Movie%20Search%20App)

-## Day 4 - *04/04/2020*
+### Day 4 - SerenityCamp - *04/04/2020*

-#### SerenityCamp
+#### Note about project!
 This project is about camping grounds all around the world.
 I am learning web development on [Udemy](https://www.udemy.com/course/the-web-developer-bootcamp/) from [Colt Steele](https://github.com/Colt) and doing this project with this course.
 This project will take a few days and i am using HTML5/CSS3/Bootstrap4 on front-end side, NodeJS/ExpressJS back-end side for now.

 This day i started to project, created pages; camping ground showpage, camping ground add page, created routes; to get this pages and post function for adding new camping grounds.
 Some styling improvements with Bootstrap.

  > See the [SerenityCamp](https://github.com/kaanakdeniz/100DaysOfCode/tree/master/Day4%20-%20SerenityCamp)